DamianKrecisz/CookBalance/README.md

  In the future, I want to expand the application with new modules, including:
  - Calories and micronutrient counter
- - Users can share own recipes to other users
+ - Sharing your own recipes with others
  - Opinions and ranking of recipes

 ## Short user pages description

 ### Login/register page

- - The user can register and login via tradicional method - email/password and Google+ account
+ - The user can register and login via tradicional method - email and password or Google+ account
- - Login with facebook is temporarily disabled
+ - Login via facebook is currently unavailable.

 ### User profile page
  - Users can enter information about themselves, i.e. gender, weight, age, date of birth and physical activity